dribnet/purvs/README.md

 18/07/2023
 I finished a prototype for my clock, this only runs on the minute hand.
-In order to add points to a circle I used code from this webpage: https://www.alpharithms.com/evenly-spacing-objects-around-a-circle-in-p5js-processing-180222/

-The movement of the points however, I did by myself
+In order to add points to a circle I used code from this webpage: https://www.alpharithms.com/evenly-spacing-objects-around-a-circle-in-p5js-processing-180222/ The movement of the points however, I did by myself.